na-na-hi/renget/archive/lcbguide.md

 Also note that, unlike other gachas, we have a set of 12 static characters, for whom we roll for different "outfits" that change how the characters behave in-game.
 This means that the characters are going to be well-developed and play important roles throughout the story, instead of being introduced and forgotten constantly, like is the case with other gachas.
 Each character is designed to appeal to a specific niche, so you will likely have at least one character to waifu/husbandofag over.
 Also, the gacha system is an in-universe thing and important to the plot, and even the way you upgrade units and grind for resources is explained in the lore with autistic detail.

 **5. What should I be doing during early game?**
 Go through the story at your own pace.
 Once you complete chapter 2 you will have Luxcavation and Mirror Dungeons unlocked.
 Mirror Dungeons have Weekly Bonuses that grant you Lunacy and Battle Pass XP.
 Luxcavation is how you farm XP tickets and Thread to upgrade your Identities and E.G.Os.
 Collect all your Weekly Bonuses and farm resources in Luxcavation to upgrade your units if you're having a hard time.
 Don't do Lunacy refills during early game, because your maximum Enkephalin (energy) isn't going to be high enough to justify it.
 Either wait for your Enkephalin to replenish or use Enkephalin boxes in the meantime.

-You can worry about farming Battle Pass XP and Egoshard Crates after you have completed chapter 4.
-If you want to know what to do after early game, (after you have completed chapter 4) please view the Farming and Activities sections of this guide.
+If you want to know what to do after early game, please view the Farming and Activities sections of this guide.

 **5. This game has a required reading list?**
 Yes.
 They're not necessary to understand the setting, but they're still great reads.
 Some of them, like Metamorphosis, Stranger, and Hell Screen, are very short.
 There is also Distortion Detective and Leviathan, which are canon comics and novels set in the Project Moon Universe.